ibrahimabdulrasaq/ibrahimabdulrasaq/README.md

 ---

 ### 👨‍💻 About Me
-I’m a Data Analyst and Business Intelligence Specialist passionate about transforming raw data into actionable insights.
+I’m a Data & BI Analyst passionate about transforming raw data into actionable insights.
 I work across the full analytics workflow, from data cleaning and transformation to building interactive dashboards and delivering clear business recommendations.

 I focus on *impact over process*, helping organizations make data-driven decisions that improve efficiency, revenue, and growth.